 Additionally, there are several tried and true ways to save by finding discounts with your current provider, or by switching to a new provider – and we’ve covered those here too.

-1. Request a break during unprecedented times
+1. Request a break if your driving habits change

 Some insurers gave out refunds in the second quarter of 2020 because many drivers were staying at home more.
 If you’re not driving much, consider contacting your agent to remind them about the refunds some competitors have given.
 Ask if you’re eligible to receive a similar break.